The Poison of Bitterness and Profanity

 Introduction (அறிமுகம்)

-Bitterness is not just about failing to forgive someone -- it is a spiritual poison that spreads quietly until it corrupts our faith, defiles others, and shuts us out from God's blessings.
+Bitterness is not merely about failing to forgive someone.
+It is a spiritual poison that spreads quietly through the heart until it corrupts faith, defiles others, and shuts us out from God's blessings.
+This poison operates in the shadows, often undetected, yet its effects are devastating to our spiritual life.

 "For I see that you are poisoned by bitterness and bound by iniquity." — Acts 8:23 (NKJV)